Ways to mark Remembrance

 Remembrance Day is traditionally marked on 11 November (or the nearest Sunday) and is an opportunity to remember those who have died in the line of duty.
 Taking part is a personal choice.

-If you do decide to attend a Remembrance event in person as a guiding member or would like to take young members, you will need to complete either the indoor or outdoor meeting risk assessment, depending on the event, and make sure you are following local and government restrictions.
+If you do decide to attend a Remembrance event in person as a guiding member or would like to take young members, you will need to make sure that you have informed your commissioner and completed a risk assessment if necessary.
+Make sure you are following local and government restrictions in your area.

-We’ve once again teamed up with The Royal British Legion to develop a range of Girlguiding and Remembrance Poppy products.
+We’ve once again teamed up with the Royal British Legion to develop new Remembrance badges for 2021.

 The Royal British Legion